MaxSultan/technique-map/roadmap.md

 - adding a move that already exists to a practice plan
 - deleting a practice plan
 - creating a practice plan
+- copying practice plan

 - [ ] practice plan index search/scoping/filtering
-- [ ] add most recent review to moves (number of days since last reviewed)
+- [x] add most recent review to moves (number of days since last reviewed)
+- [ ] Quick add for moves that haven't been reviewed in x number of days

 - [x] add CD to github actions
 - [x] add CI checks to github actions